Klemek/GitBlog.md/README.md

 * Update your webhook on github to include the secret
 * Check if Github successfully reached the endpoint

+#### 8. Keep your server always up and running (optionnal)

+This project `package.json` comes with a [nodemon](https://github.com/remy/nodemon) config.

+After installing (`npm i -g nodemon`) you can then run the app with juste the `nodemon` command in the working directory.

+With this method, you can do a simple `git pull` to update your server.

 ## Writing an article
 [back to top](#gitblog-md)